Yehor40in/CustomSegmentControl/README.md

 # Contribution

-Download the project to see example
+Download the project to see example.
 Feel free to play around with this control and add your customizations